srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/01-Create a virtual machine.md

     ![Screenshot of the windows PowerShell command prompt with the command Install-WindowsFeature -name Web-Server -IncludeManagementTools successfully completed and output stating it was successful.](../images/0106.png)

-4. Back in the portal, navigate back to the **Overview** blade of myVM and, use the **Click to clipboard** button to copy the public IP address of myVm, open a new browser tab, paste the public IP address into the URL text box, and press the **Enter** key to browse to it.
+4. Back in the portal, navigate back to the **Overview** blade of myVM and, use the **Copy to clipboard** button to copy the public IP address of myVm, open a new browser tab, paste the public IP address into the URL text box, and press the **Enter** key to browse to it.

     ![Screenshot of the Azure portal virtual machine property pane with the IP address copied.](../images/01-07.png)